matthew-brett/dash-grant/case_for_support.md

 Our end goal is to teach reproducible data science to researchers.
-Outreach to research group leaders is important for guiding research culture, but also in guiding lab members to the 2WSS, 10WFSC and 10WBFSC versions of our courses.
+Outreach to research group leaders is important for guiding research culture, but also in guiding lab members to the 2WSS, and 10WFSC versions of our courses.
 All our courses will be open to any interested researcher.
 As we expand our range of 2DWS, we expect our courses will be better known, and we will recruit a wider range of students, from a larger number of universities.
 Our online textbooks and blended learning videos will be freely available, and we will use these to attract more students.

 We believe that reproducible data science is the foundation for all sound data analysis, so we want to teach it to all researchers, not just those